bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 ### [[George Tzanetakis]][george-tzanetakis-site]
 George Tzanetakis is professor of computer science at the University of Victoria with cross appointments in the electrical engineering and music departments<sup>[[6]](#george-tzanetakis-site)</sup>.
 His research

-> "... is inherently interdisciplinary and has the common unifying thread of using state-of-the-art signal processing, machine learning and visualization techniques to extract and analyze information from audio signals with specific emphasis on music."<sup>[[7]](#tzanetakis-cv)</sup>.
+> "... is inherently interdisciplinary and has the common unifying thread of using state-of-the-art signal processing, machine learning and visualization techniques to extract and analyze information from audio signals with specific emphasis on music."<sup> [[7]](#tzanetakis-cv)</sup>

 Tzanetakis plays the saxophone and has studied and performed in a variety settings including classical, jazz, experimental, and folk<sup>[[8]](#tzanetakis-music)</sup>.

 ### [[Kyle Coughlin]][kyle-coughlin-site]
 Jackie Mclean said that jazz is America's classical music and I agree<sup>[[c]](#mclean-american-classical-music)</sup>.
-Considering this interesting dichotomy, Dr. Kyle Coughlin is formidable in both classical and jazz music.
+Considering this interesting dichotomy, Dr. Kyle Coughlin is formidable in both traditional western classical and jazz music.
 He received his PhD in clarinet performance and has released two [jazz recordings][coughlin-recordings]<sup>[[9]](#kyle-coughlin-site)</sup>.
 Coughlin is a professor at Howard Community College.

 In addition to being deeply rooted in music, Coughlin is a self-taught programmer and has created various [websites, tools and applications][coughlin-websites]<sup>[[d]](#experience-with-music-paper)</sup>.